lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 ### Learning Objectives
 * Explain what a library is, and what libraries are used for.
-* Load a Python/pandas library and use the things it contains.
+* Load a Python/pandas library
-* Read tabular data from a file into a program.
+* Read tabular data from a file into Python using Pandas using `read_csv`
-* Assign values to variables.
+* Learn about the Pandas DataFrame object
-* Learn about data types
+* Learn about data slicing and indexing
-* Select individual values and subsections from data.
+* Perform mathematical operations on numeric data.
-* Perform operations on arrays of data.
+* Create simple plots of data

-* Display simple graphs.
+# there are a LOT of objectives up there... i didn't see the objective below and also am NOT Inclined to add it. i think this should be it's own activate.

 ##About Libraries
-A library in Python, contains a set of tools (called functions) that perform tasks that we might want to complete on our data.
-Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in analysis.
-Once it's setup, the library can be used or called to perform many tasks for us.
+A library in Python, contains a set of tools (called functions) that perform tasks on our data.
+Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
+Once a library is setup, it can be used or called to perform many tasks.

 ##Pandas in Python
-One of the best options for working with tabular data in python, is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a. pandas) library.
+One of the best options for working with tabular data in python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a. pandas) library.
 The Pandas library provides data structures, produces high quality plots with [matplotlib](http://matplotlib.org/), and integrates nicely with other libraries that expect [NumPy](http://www.numpy.org/) arrays.

 Python doesn't load all of the libraries available to it by default.
-We have to add an import statement to our code prior to called the functions within the library first.
-To do this, we use the syntax `import` libraryName `as` nickNameHere you want.
+We have to add an import statement to our code in order to use library functions.
+To import a library, we use the syntax `import` libraryName.
+If we want to give the library a nickname to shorted the command, we can add `as nickNameHere`.
+An example of importing the pandas library using the common nickname `pd` is below.

 ```python
 import pandas as pd
 ```

 In the example above, we have imported pandas as pd. `pd` a nice shortcut so we don't have to type out `pandas` each time we call a pandas function.
-Anytime we want to call a pandas function we can type `pd.FunctionName`
+Anytime we want to call a pandas function we can type `pd.FunctionName` instead of `Pandas.FunctionName`.

 ##Lesson Overview